 Eminent Domain Lawyers – Practice Areas

-At Palmieri Tyler, our lawyers in Irvine, CA represent property owners in eminent domain proceedings and other land valuation and use-related matters throughout California.
+Palmieri Tyler is an eminent domain law group based out of Irvine, CA. Our lawyers represent property owners in eminent domain proceedings and other land valuation and use-related matters throughout California.
 Our attorneys have years of experience representing the interests and defending the rights of our clients against government intrusion and regulatory overreach.
-We know the importance of property rights to your livelihood and your future, and it’s our mission to protect both.
+We know the importance of property rights to your livelihood and your future, and it is our mission to protect both.

 Our core practice areas include: